- About WSCC

 - Withdrawal Procedures

-The Child Development Associate in Applied Science Degree program is designed to prepare students for employment in preschool programs.
-Graduates may be employed as teacher assistants in public kindergartens, as teachers or directors in private and preschool programs, and as teacher assistants in Head Start.
+The Child Development Associate in Applied Science Degreeprogram is designed to prepare students for employment in preschool programs.
+Emphasis is upon developing competency in guiding the experience of preschool children.
+Graduates may be employed as teacher assistants or aides in public school systems, as teachers or directors in private and preschool programs and as teacher or an assistant in Head Start.
 Classes in this program are designed to meet the Alabama state minimum standard qualifications for a director, program director, and teacher in a licensed child care center.

 View Gainful Employment Information